onizuka-dev/articles-migration/SCRIPTS-REFERENCE.md

 $text2 = formatTextForYaml('The keyword "food" or "health food"');
 // Result: 'The keyword "food" or "health food"'

-// Text with both → uses double quotes and escapes internal quotes
+// Text with both → uses double quotes, escapes double quotes but NOT single quotes
 $text3 = formatTextForYaml('So although "need" may be a strong word, Let\'s check');
 // Result: "So although \"need\" may be a strong word, Let's check"
+// Note: Single quotes inside are NOT escaped when using double quotes as wrapper

+// Example with single quotes inside text
+$text4 = formatTextForYaml("There is no 'official' way to have a company's code changed");
+// Result: "There is no 'official' way to have a company's code changed"
+// Note: Single quotes remain as-is, only double quotes are escaped
 ```

 **SEO Helper Functions (from `migrate-article.php`):**